 A: Yes.
-The Illumina Board may, in its sole discretion, subject to the terms of the Separation and Distribution Agreement, and at any time prior to the Distribution Date, decide to terminate or abandon the Distribution even if all the conditions to the Distribution have been satisfied if the Illumina Board determines that the Distribution is not in the best interests of Illumina or its stockholders or is otherwise not advisable.
-For a more detailed description, see the section entitled "The Spin-Off-Conditions to the Spin-Off" beginning on page 113 of this Information Statement.
+The Illumina Board may, in its sole discretion and at any time prior to the Distribution Date, decide to terminate or abandon the Distribution even if all the conditions to the Distribution have been satisfied if the Illumina Board determines that the Distribution is not in the best interests of Illumina or its stockholders or is otherwise not advisable.
+For a more detailed description, see the section entitled "The Spin-Off-Conditions to the Spin-Off" beginning on page 108 of this Information Statement.